 Legend of the Mushroom Stones (April 9, 20XX) -- Roughly two months after the fall of Project: ACT ZERO, Arctic Bomber is living a normal life at her apartment in Oakland, California, when suddenly a mysterious old woman appears before her, telling of a legend about the Mushroom Stones and their powers.
 Thinking this will restore her crystal-wrought castle that was destroyed during World War III, Arctic undertakes this new task without telling anyone else, though it doesn't go unheard to the rival treasure hunters with their own reasons...

 The Interdimensional War (November 20XX) -- Humans and Bombermen had been migrating with each other on planets Earth and Bomber, striving to work together for the betterment of their own kind on both worlds to prepare for the inevitable invasion from an ominous threat known as the Bacterion Empire.
 Our heroic squad, led by the six Contras, must combat the bio-mechanical killers throughout the universe in what was rumored to have become the very first Interdimensional War as we know it.
-(DCC series finale, work-in-progress but not abandoned)
+(DCC series finale; completed as of May 4, 2015)